DimaPhil/money-transfers/README.md

 I didn't have time to understand how to add support for Swagger/OpenAPI to Ktor, because it seems that it doesn't support them natively, so I will describe API specification below.

+Applications starts on port `8080`.
 The current implementation of API supports the following endpoints:

 * `/accounts`:
     * `POST`